jazarija/GlacierProtocol/future.md

 * Recovery possible with only M-of-N paper packets

-* Low-security withdrawal process documented for heirs
+* High-security withdrawal process documented for heirs

 * Recovery likely by heirs with only M-of-N paper packets and no knowledge of the wallet system, assuming Bitcoin expert consultation